Your Basket has 0 items

 Ionisation smoke alarms have traditionally been used throughout properties for many years.
 Designed to react quickly to fast flaming fires, ionisation smoke alarms are most sensitive to small particles.
 When fires produce little or no smoke but the fuel is subject to rapid combustion, the ionisation smoke alarm is the quickest to sense its presence.
 These fires tend to originate from materials such as paper and clothing.

 If you are unsure what type of smoke alarm you have installed, see if you can find a radioactive symbol or compartment inside the alarm (if this is accessible).
 Unlike optical smoke alarms, ionisation smoke alarms feature a tiny radioactive source in the sensor chamber that enables the ionising technology to work.
-The quick reaction to small particles can make the ionisation smoke alarm prone to false alarms, particularly when located near kitchens.
+It's quick reaction to small particles can make the ionisation smoke alarm prone to false alarms, particularly when located near kitchens.
 Because of this, it is recommended for ionisation alarms to be installed in stairwells, upstairs landings and offices.
 This should avoid the occurrence of nuisance alarms when cooking or burning toast!

 Less prone to false alarms than ionisation, optical smoke alarms are slightly quicker at detecting slow smouldering fires that tend to produce a lot of smoke.
 These fires tend to originate from upholstery type materials or over heated wiring.
-Also known as photo-electric alarms, this quick response time to smouldering fires is down to the optical smoke alarms high sensitivity to large particles in the air.
+Also known as photo-electric alarms, this quick response time to smouldering fires is down to the optical smoke alarm's high sensitivity to large particles in the air.
 The optical sensing chamber effectively "sees" when smoke is present, as the large particles block and cause an infrared light to scatter.

 Optical smoke alarms are suitable for installing in bedrooms and living rooms where soft furnishings and cables are common place.
 As well as this, optical alarms can be installed in downstairs hallways as it is significantly less likely than ionisation to sound falsely when cooking fumes are present from the kitchen.
-Optical alarms are not suitable for areas open to the elements and very dusty areas.
+Optical alarms are not suitable for areas open to the elements and very dusty environments.